Hiroshi Nakamura (artist)

-Hiroshi Nakamura (中村 宏, Nakamura Hiroshi) is a Japanese artist who has worked in 'reportage' and surrealist styles.
-Nakamura attended Nihon University and was involved in many artist groups and social movements such as the Zen'ei Bijutsu-kai (Avant-garde Art Society) and the Seinen Bijustuka Rengō.
+Hiroshi Nakamura (中村 宏, Nakamura Hiroshi) was a Japanese artist who worked in 'reportage' and surrealist styles.
+Nakamura attended Nihon University and was involved in many artist groups and social movements such as the Zen'ei Bijutsu-kai (Avant-garde Art Society) and the Seinen Bijutsuka Rengō.
 He is often associated with Reportage Painting, the movement that sought to report on the social issues that arose out of the postwar context by engaging first-hand with the local peoples and their struggles.
-His Suganaga No. 4 of 1955 exemplifies the concern and style of Reportage that is considered a major As postwar reconstruction of Japan progressed, Nakamura's interest in Reportage evolved into an interrogation of the artist's role in "viewing" the fundamentals of the political and social realms.
+His Suganaga No. 4 of 1955 exemplifies the concern and style of Reportage that is considered significant.
+As postwar reconstruction of Japan progressed, Nakamura's interest in Reportage evolved into an interrogation of the artist's role in "viewing" the fundamentals of the political and social realms.
 Into the 1960s, in collaboration with Kōichi Tateishi, Nakamura devised the concept of Kankō geijutsu (sightseeing art) and, as an extension, he individually developed a painting style centering around trains and female students in uniform situated in an eerie surrealistic dream-like world.
 Among other influences, he was inspired by Sergei Eisenstein's montage theory and Akira Kurosawa's films which contributed to his signature distortion of perspective that he developed through his career.

 Early life

-Nakamura didn't begin painting until 1953.
-At the age of nineteen, he left his hometown of Hamamatsu, Shizuoka and moved to Tabata, Tokyo, where he enrolled in the Asagaya School of Art and Design.
+Nakamura began painting in 1953.
+At the age of nineteen, he left his hometown of Hamamatsu, Shizuoka prefecture and moved to Tabata, Tokyo, where he enrolled in the Asagaya School of Art and Design.
 After a few months, Nakamura transferred schools to Nihon University to study in the Art Department where he was introduced to the history of the Russian Revolution and the thinking of Karl Marx by fellow students.
 He subsequently joined the Zengakuren (the All-Japan Federation of Students' Self-Governing Associations) and attended with protests with other activists.
 As part of his activism, Nakamura also organized a student art group which recruited members from various university art departments.
 In a similar gesture toward collectivization in art, he also became involved in a painting "circle" of workers at the National Railways facility in Shinagawa.
-Going once a week to teach basic painting skills, in return he witness the lives of the workers and saw parts of the railway facilities that were not open to the public.
+Going once a week to teach basic painting skills, in return he witnessed the lives of the workers and saw parts of the railway facilities that were not open to the public.
 These experiences fed into his first works within what is called the Reportage movement.